 We will now ask the members of the public who are attending the meeting to leave the room.
-We anticomally adjourning the executive session and reconvening the open portion of the meeting at approximately [time]. cipate The minutes will show that the executive session began at [time] tendees was att endea by: After the executive session, read the following: The minutes will show that the executive session was adjourned at invited to return to the meeting room, and we are now back in open time].
-The public has beer
+We anticipate adjourning the executive session and reconvening the open portion of the meeting at approximately [time].

+The minutes will show that the executive session began at [time] and was attended by: [list attendees s].

+After the executive session, read the following:

+The minutes will show that the executive session was adjourned at [time].
+The public has been invited to return to the meeting room, and we are now back in open session.

-GROUND RULES
+3 GROUND RULES